A quick geography lesson. Discover exactly where Scandinavia is on our wonderful planet.

 Read more: This is part of our comprehensive coverage of Scandinavia.

 Of course, much of the reason for this is that Scandinavia is not one country.
 It is three, and by some definitions four, or even five countries.

-Here at the blog we define the region as Norway, Denmark and Sweden.
+Here at Life in Norway we define Scandinavia as Norway, Denmark and Sweden.
+The Nordic region is a term covering the much wider area that includes Finland, Greenland and Iceland.
 So based on that definition, where is Scandinavia?
 Let's take a look…

 The location of Scandinavia